raganwald-deprecated/homoiconic/2012/08/coffeescript_for_ruby_developers.md

           controller.redirect_to 'https://en.wikipedia.org/wiki/PEBKAC'
         loggingMechanism.log 'debug', 'leaving switchToReadMode'

+(These are not meant to be serious examples, but just credible enough that we can grasp the idea of cross-cutting concerns and tangling.)

 Faced with this problem and some Ruby experience, an intelligent but not particularly wise developer might rush off and write something like [YouAreDaChef][y], an Aspect-Oriented Framework for JavaScript.
 With YouAreDaChef, you can "untangle" the cross-cutting concerns from the primary purpose of each method:

 [y]: https://github.com/raganwald/YouAreDaChef "YouAreDaChef, AOP for JavaScript and CoffeeScript"